 - For up to date information on any changes we are making please contact the relevant scheme manager.

-We are continuing to work hard to minimise any potential delays to imminent retirement housing moves caused by the current crisis.
-If you are planning to retire in the next 18 months and may need housing assistance, please contact us.
+We are continuing to work hard to minimise any potential delays to imminent retirement housing moves caused by the pandemic.

 - Also in line with government advice, some house moves are beginning to take place.